MarathonLabs/marathon/docs/runner/configuration/retries.md

 :::caution

-Retries from this configuration are added in-flight, i.e. after the tests were actually executed, hence there is no way to parallelize test run.
-This will significantly affect the performance
+Retries from this configuration are added in-flight, i.e. after the tests were actually executed, hence there is no way to parallelize test run to achieve maximum utilization of devices.
+This will significantly affect the performance of the test run.

 :::